andreabonvini/Notes/Advanced_Signals/Questions.md

 - **Applications of STFT:**

+  Source: *Cerutti*'s book.

   An example of application of the methods of time-frequency representation is shown in the figure below.
 The series of time intervals between two successive heartbeats (RR), represented on the bottom of the figure, is relative to a tilt test and consists of two periods.
 In the first, the subject is in clinostatism (A near-extinct term for *lying down*); the RR duration is about one second and shows an oscillatory component of respiratory origin.
 In the second, the subject is under orthostatism (*erect standing* position of the body); the RR interval is much shorter and the respiratory component is absent.
 The panel in the figure below has been achieved with STFT, using a Von Hann window with resolution in time $\Delta t  = 36 s​$ .
 Although this choice allows a discrete frequency resolution in the low-frequency band, it provides an inadequate temporal localization of the changes in power in the high-frequency band related to the tilt maneuver.

   ![](images/STFT5.PNG)

   The example in the next figure shows the time-frequency representation relative to a series of RR intervals with high variability of respiratory component.
 The three-dimensional view allows us to grasp the small details of nonstationary oscillatory phenomena.
 The series in this case has been analyzed with the STFT using a relatively narrow window.
-The good temporal resolution obtained allows us to assess the power of the respiratory component of origin (0.3-0.4 Hz) and its evolution over time.
+The good temporal resolution obtained allows us to assess the power of the respiratory component of origin ($0.3-0.4 \;Hz​$) and its evolution over time.

   ![](images/STFT6.PNG)